-2. A use of words or phrases that contrast with each other to create a balanced effect: The Patrick Henry (US politician) speech in 1775, "Give me liberty or give me death" is an example of using an antithesis to emphasize an important way of living.
+2. A use of words or phrases that contrast with each other to create a balanced effect: The Patrick Henry speech in 1775, "Give me liberty or give me death", is an example of using an antithesis to consider the political way of living in one's country.

 3. A proposition that is the opposite of another already proposed thesis: Harry's proposal to climb Mt.
 Everest before getting into good physical condition was the antithesis of common sense.